Jewellery Classes

 The studio maintains a collection of pliers and files which are available for use by students during short courses, evening classes and workshops, so there is no need to purchase these right away, but if your plan is to make jewellery at your own home you will need these as well.
 I offer the starterpacks below for purchase.

-Pliers Starter Pack - R 710
+Pliers Starter Pack - Approximately R 890 (price to be confirmed)

 You can definitely get cheaper pliers at a craft store, I won't stop you, but just do so knowing that the pliers in this starter pack are precision tools.
 They are made of better steel and have been milled out rather than cast into their shapes.
 If you want to make quality jewellery, you will need quality tools.
 Craft store pliers will help you in the beginning if you have budget constraints, but buy them with the intention of replacing them as soon as you are able.